Cash-strapped Greece dodges 1,900 public sector firings

 "The aim is to man sensitive, frontline positions which provide services to citizens," the ministry said.

-The European Union and the International Monetary Fund have lent Greece about 240 billion euros (206.8 billion pounds).
+The European Union and the International Monetary Fund have lent Greece about 240 billion euros ($320 billion).

-Under Greece's latest bailout plan agreed in November, Athens is to put 27,000 public sector workers into the labour mobility scheme by the end of the year.
+Under Greece's latest bailout plan agreed in November, Athens is to put 27,000 public sector workers into the labor mobility scheme by the end of the year.

 The mobility scheme does not set a specific target for dismissals.
 But it states that "a large share of those entering this program (are expected) to ultimately transition to the private sector, notably via mandatory exits".